Adenuga-Adeyemi/Adenuga-Adeyemi/README.md

 ## Projects

+### Excel
 - Healthcare Dashboard [View Project](https://github.com/Adenuga-Adeyemi/Healthy-Life-Diagnostics-Healthcare-Analysis/blob/main/README.md) (Excel):
 Designed a comprehensive dashboard for a local clinic, integrating patient demographics and medical records.
 Utilized SQL for data extraction and Power BI for visualization, enabling real-time insights into patient flow and resource allocation.

+### Power BI
-- Sales Performance Analysis (Excel & Power BI):
+- RevByte Store Performance Analysis [View Project](https://github.com/Adenuga-Adeyemi/Data-Diva-s-Hub/blob/main/README.md)(Excel & Power BI):
-Analyzed sales data for a retail company using Excel for data cleaning and Tableau for visual storytelling.
-Helped the team identify top-performing products and seasonal trends, leading to a 15% increase in targeted marketing efficiency.
+Analyzed sales data for a retail company using Excel for data cleaning and Power BI for visual storytelling.
+This challenge tested my skills in data analytics and visualization, and I am thrilled to showcase the outcomes of my work.

 - Academic Research Automation ( Excel):
 Automated the collection and analysis of academic articles for a research project on public health.
 Used Python scripts to extract key information, and Excel to organize and summarize findings for publication.